-- 15.1 Where we use pupils' and adult learners' biometric data as part of an automated biometric recognition system (for example, pupils use fingerprints to receive food in Trust canteens/ food outlets instead of paying with cash) we will comply with the requirements of the Protection of Freedoms Act 2012. - 15.2 Parents will be notified before any biometric recognition system is put in place or before their child first takes part in it.
+- Where we use pupils' and adult learners' biometric data as part of an automated biometric recognition system (for example, pupils use fingerprints to receive food in Trust canteens/ food outlets instead of paying with cash) we will comply with the requirements of the Protection of Freedoms Act 2012. - Parents will be notified before any biometric recognition system is put in place or before their child first takes part in it.
 The Trust will get written consent from at least one parent or carer before we take any biometric data from their child and first process it. - 15.3 Parents and pupils have the right to choose not to use the Trust's biometric system(s).
-We will provide alternative means of accessing the relevant services for those pupils.
-For example, pupils can pay for food in Trust canteens/ food outlets in cash at each transaction if they wish. - 15.4 Parents and pupils can object to participation in the Trust's biometric recognition system(s), or withdraw consent, at any time, and we will make sure that any relevant data already captured is deleted. - 15.5 As required by law, if a pupil refuses to participate in, or continue to participate in, the processing of their biometric data, we will not process that data irrespective of any consent given by the pupil's parent(s)/carer(s). - 15.6 Where staff members or other adults use the Trust's biometric system(s), we will also obtain their consent before they first take part in it, and provide alternative means of accessing the relevant service if they object.
+We will provide alternative means of accessing the relevant services for those pupils. - Parents and pupils can object to participation in the Trust's biometric recognition system(s), or withdraw consent, at any time, and we will make sure that any relevant data already captured is deleted. - As required by law, if a pupil refuses to participate in, or continue to participate in, the processing of their biometric data, we will not process that data irrespective of any consent given by the pupil's parent(s)/carer(s). - Where staff members or other adults use the Trust's biometric system(s), we will also obtain their consent before they first take part in it, and provide alternative means of accessing the relevant service if they object.
 Staff and other adults can also withdraw consent at any time, and the Trust will delete any relevant data already captured.